Sign up to create your custom IntoAlbania trip

 The easiest way to reach this bay is through the sea.
 However, there are unofficial marked hiking trails, of a certain level of difficulty, for those who would like to intimately explore the landscape.
 Many have been those adventurers who have walked for hours through the lush forests of the Llogara Mountains all the way to the cliffs of the Karaburun peninsula, a hike that descends dramatically into the sea.
 In one of these steep slopes, located in the peninsula’s western part, near the Orikum area, you will find Grama beach.
 In fact, the bay stretches within the Karaburun-Sazan Marine Park, one of the country’s most valued natural monuments.

 There are hundreds of meters of beach at your disposal.
 Gorgeous deep emerald hues and coral reefs near the base of the cliff make for a breathtaking view.
-During the hot summer months, in the peak afternoon hours, one can seek shade and cool air under the rocky cliffs while, in the early morning and evening hours, the area is perfect for sunbathing.
 The bay is ideal for a short camping stay, as well.
 However, since the area is uninhabited and secluded, one must be prepared and bring along appropriate food, water and clothing.

 According to sea lore, Grama was a quarry from where stones that were used to construt entire Illyrian cities were extracted.
 As a result, it is generally thought that the rock inscriptions were left by the sailors and the quarry workers.
 In addition to its rich ancient history and amazing nature, Grama Bay also offers the option of cave exploration as there are plenty of gorgeous ones around here!